 As a member institution of the University System of Georgia, Kennesaw State University’s tuition and fee increases are effective with the Fall semester.
 The Board of Regents of the University System of Georgis (BOR/USG) usually approves all tuition and fee schedules for the upcoming year during their April meeting.
 These approved tuition and fee schedules will be made available upon receipt by Kennesaw State University.
 Please note that fees are subject to change at the end of any academic term without prior notice.

 All students are assessed a Technology and Special Institutional Fee.

 Activity, Athletic, Health, International, Parking, Recreation Center, Transportation, Sports and Recreation Parks; and, Wellness Fees can vary based on the campus designation of a course.

 The Athletic fee is used to support the Intercollegiate Athletics program, which consists of eighteen team sports.
-The fee also supports the athletic scholarships and provides students, with a valid student ID, access to free admission to all regular season home games.
+The fee also supports athletic scholarships and provides students, with a valid student ID, access to free admission to all regular season home games.
 The Athletic Fee was approved by the Board of Regents prior to 2000.